henrydwright/six-fingertips/blogpost.md

     Please split out all the logic that is to do with resource utilisation metrics into a new Service called UsageMetricsService.
     ```
     * Flawless!
 My mess turned into something with a bit more separation of concerns.
+    ```
+    Make a new interface IAgentService based on AgentService and use the interface in appropriate places in the codebase to separate code interface from implementation.
+    ```
+    * This really does improve my experience of coding.
+This is the important, but boring stuff that an AI can do really easily.